Skip to content

 Patching strengthens your cybersecurity posture

 When you run outdated programs in your environment, you’re slapping down a red carpet for hackers to mosey on down.
-Vendors release patches when they discover a flaw in their software.
+Vendors release patches when they discover a flaw or security vulnerability in their software.
 And sometimes, that flaw can open up the door for external cyberthreats.

 Hackers love an easy way in.
 It’s up to us to make their lives less enjoyable.